coreos/etcd-operator/doc/user/backup_config.md

 ## S3 on AWS

 Saving backups to S3 is also supported.
+The S3 backup policy can be set at two levels:
+- **operator level:** The same S3 configurations (bucket and secret names) will be used for all S3 backup enabled clusters created by the operator
+- **cluster level:** Each cluster can specify its own S3 configuration.

+If configurations for both levels are specified then the cluster level configuration will override the operator level configuration.

+### Operator level configuration

 See the [S3 backup deployment](../../example/deployment-s3-backup.yaml.template) template on how to configure the operator to enable S3 backups.
 The following flags need to be passed to operator:
 - `backup-aws-secret`: The name of the kube secret object that stores the AWS credential file.
 The file name must be 'credentials'.
 Profile must be "default".
 - `backup-aws-config`: The name of the kube configmap object that stores the AWS config file.
 The file name must be 'config'.